kubeshop/tracetest-cloud-charts/docs/install-production-cluster.md

     --set crds.enabled=true
 ```

-Cert Manager defines Issuers.
+Cert-manager defines Issuers.
 If you have existing Issuers that you want to use, you can configure them in `values.yaml`.

-In order to have a valid certificate, Cert Manager requires you to provide proof of ownership of the DNS domain that you are claiming.
+In order to have a valid certificate, cert-manager requires you to provide proof of ownership of the DNS domain that you are claiming.
-You can see how to do that on the [Issuers documentation](https://cert-manager.io/docs/configuration/issuers/)
+You can see how to do that in the [Issuers documentation](https://cert-manager.io/docs/configuration/issuers/).

-While it is not recommended in a production environment, you can get away by creating a SelfSigned Issuer and create self-signed certificates.
+While it is not recommended in a production environment, it is possible by creating a SelfSigned Issuer and create self-signed certificates.
-With Self Signed certificates you will see warnings on the browser when accessing your Tracetest OnPrem instance Web UI.
+With self-signed certificates you will see warnings on the browser when accessing your Tracetest OnPrem instance Web UI.

 ```sh
 # Create a self signed certificate